jewbre/adventofcode/README.md

 ## FAQ
+- Which language is this?
+    - Javascript in its' full beauty.
+ES6 :)
 - Should you program like this on daily bases?
     - for gods' sake, no. :)
 - Am I stupid?